MagdaFronczyk/my-book-app/readme.md

 # My Bookcase
->The purpose of "My Bookcase" app is to allow the user to maintain her/his read and to-read books.
+>The purpose of "My Bookcase" app is to allow the user to manage her/his read and to-read books.

 ## Table of contents
 * [General info](#general-info)